 Be sure to snap a photo of Long’s Peak, the park’s towering “fourteener” (Coloradan-speak for a mountain that rises above 14,000 feet in elevation).

 Location: Northern Colorado

 Year Established: 1915

-Annual Visitor Count: 4.6 million (3rd most visited)
+Annual Visitor Count: 3.3 million

 Must-Do Activity: Visit in the fall during the elk rut, aka elk mating season, when these imposing animals make a loud bugling noise.